Top 10 Luxury Brand Logos for Design Inspiration

 Whether you're looking for a logo design for your brand or simply a refresher on some of the most well-known logos, there are few things as satisfying as a well-designed logo.
 If you're designing your logo for the first time, you may feel intimidated, but plenty of resources are available online to help you get started.

-This article will look at the top 10 luxury brand logos and try to understand what it means to have a luxury logo design.
+This article will look at the top 10 luxury brand logos and try understanding what it means to have a luxury logo design.

 What makes a luxury brand?